 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Synonyms: naevus araneus, naevus arachnoidius, spider angioma, tache stellaire, étoile vasculaire.
+Synonyms: arterial spider, vascular spider, naevus araneus, naevus arachnoidius, spider angioma, tache stellaire, étoile vasculaire.

-Spider naevi may be an indication of underlying disease but can also occur in healthy individuals or in response to pharmacological agents.
-It seems likely that spiders and palmar erythema in patients with liver disease are a manifestation of disturbed circulating sex hormone activity, such as an elevated estradiol/free testosterone ratio or they may be a toxic result of alcohol when this is the cause of impaired liver function.
-Spider naevi are more common in patients with alcoholic liver disease than with other causes.
+Spider naevi may be an indication of underlying disease, particularly alcoholic cirrhosis of the liver, but can also occur in healthy individuals, especially pregnant women, or in response to pharmacological agents.
+Although the pathogenesis is unknown, it seems likely that they are a manifestation of disturbed circulating sex hormone activity.
+This may cause an elevated estradiol/free testosterone ratio.
+Alternatively, particularly in alcoholic cirrhosis, they may result from serum vascular growth factors in combination with alcohol, leading to neovascularisation, especially in younger patients in whom they are more common.
 Substance P may also be involved in patients with non-alcoholic cirrhosis.

-- They are common in childhood and show an equal sex incidence
+- They are common in children, particularly of school age.
+They show an equal sex incidence.

-- Spider naevi may also develop in pregnancy, or when taking the oral contraceptive pill
+- Spider naevi may also develop in pregnancy, or when taking combined hormonal contraception.

 Spider naevi are usually asymptomatic.
-Presentation is because of cosmetic effect, especially if they are on the face or there is possibly concern about the aetiology.
-They may rarely bleed with minor trauma.
+Presentation is either due to possible concern about the aetiology or, especially if they are on the face, because of cosmetic effect.
+Rarely, they may bleed with minor trauma.

 They are small lesions with a number of tiny blood vessels radiating from them to resemble the legs of a spider.
-The centre is about 1 mm in diameter and the whole lesion about 5 to 10 mm across.
-Firm pressure with something small such as the end, not the nib, of a ball point pen, will cause it to blanch and when the pressure is released it will rapidly refill.
+The centre is about 1 mm in diameter and the whole lesion about 5-10 mm across.
+Firm pressure with a glass slide or something small, such as the end of an opened paper clip, will cause it to blanch and when the pressure is released it will rapidly refill from the central arteriole.

 Lesions most frequently occur on the face, below the eyes, and over the cheekbones.
 Other common sites include the hands, forearms and ears.
 Spider naevi may occur on the trunk, or on the scalp, neck, arms and hands.
 Almost all spider naevi occur on the upper part of the body and only 1% below the umbilicus.
 Traditional teaching is that they are restricted to areas drained by the superior vena cava but this is disputed by William Bean, one of the great founders of hepatology.
 Although healthy individuals may have one or more lesions, the presence of large numbers suggests underlying disease.
 Look for other stigmata of liver disease.